silnrsi/fontproof/README.md

 _Note that SILE is changing rapidly.
 The current class was developed for unreleased version 0.9.4 but also works with the also unreleased 0.9.5 current master.
 I will try to keep the class up to date for future released versions._

+To install FontProof on SILE 0.9.5, run:

+    sile -e 'installPackage("fontproof");os.exit()'

-To install FontProof download this project (or better yet, _git clone_) into any folder on your drive.
+On older versions, download this project (or better yet, _git clone_) into any folder on your drive.
 From within that directory you should then be able to compile the basic FontProof test doc:

     $ sile fpTest.sil